lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 Students will also complete a larger group project on a bioinformatics topic of their choice.

+During class, I will ask that you close laptops and except when they are needed to follow along with a coding demonstration or for group work.

 ## Course resources

 ### Textbook